Studying permeability with PyRETIS¶

 the offset and mirror.
 For the base class this calls the compute function of

 Position.
-Now, if you want use this with your own OP, you can make a subclass
+To use this with your own OP, you can make a subclass

 of Permeability and override the self.compute_s() function to return